Dental Implants for a Missing Tooth in Naperville, IL

 Visit Steps

-- Evaluation: Dr. Brammeier thoroughly examines your teeth and jawbone using advanced diagnostic imaging
+- Evaluation: With advanced diagnostic imaging, Dr. Brammeier thoroughly examines your teeth and jawbone

-- Treatment plan: You receive a personalized plan including timeline, cost, and what to expect at each stage
+- Treatment plan: You receive a personalized plan covering timeline, cost, and what to expect at each stage

-- Implant surgery: The procedure is performed under local anesthesia — most patients report minimal discomfort
+- Implant surgery: Performed under local anesthesia, the procedure leaves most patients with minimal discomfort

-- Healing: The implant integrates with your jawbone over several months
+- Healing: Over several months, the implant integrates with your jawbone

-- Final restoration: Your custom crown is placed, completing your new smile
+- Final restoration: Your custom crown is placed to complete your new smile

 Helpful Tips

-- Most patients return to normal activities the day after implant surgery
+- Most patients are back to normal activities the day after implant surgery

-- Follow post-operative care instructions carefully to ensure successful healing
+- Follow your post-operative care instructions carefully to support successful healing

-- Avoid hard or crunchy foods near the implant site during the initial healing period
+- During the initial healing period, steer clear of hard or crunchy foods near the implant site

-- Maintain excellent oral hygiene — brush twice daily and floss around the implant
+- Keep up excellent oral hygiene by brushing twice daily and flossing around the implant

-- Attend all follow-up appointments so Dr. Brammeier can monitor healing progress
+- Keep all follow-up appointments so Dr. Brammeier can monitor healing progress

-- Inform us of any medications you are taking, as certain medications may influence the healing process
+- Let us know about any medications you are taking, since certain ones may influence the healing process

 - With proper care, your dental implant can last a lifetime